 Not only that, a lot of times, as women, we are doing this on our own.
 We are managing our finances as single women, single mothers, breadwinners women or a combination of these.

 In addition, the following stats add to the financial strain many women experience with their finances and building wealth:

 Then there's the gender wage gap.
-On average, women get paid 20% less than men on average for the same job functions
+On average, women get paid 20% less than men for the same job functions

 This means that women need more money to support themselves in retirement especially, single women as they don't have the benefit of a dual retirement income, social security or pension benefits.

 Women give more of themselves emotionally AND financially by nature